-Lincoln Park Zoo’s Run for the Zoo Returns in Support of Wildlife Conservation and Animal Care
+Don’t Hippopota-miss Lincoln Park Zoo’s Annual Run for the Zoo in Support of Wildlife Conservation and Animal Care

-Lincoln Park Zoo’s Run for the Zoo Returns in Support of Wildlife Conservation and Animal Care
+Don’t Hippopota-miss Lincoln Park Zoo’s Annual Run for the Zoo in Support of Wildlife Conservation and Animal Care

 Runners—and walkers—of all abilities are welcome at Run for the Zoo.
 The chip-timed 5K and 10K courses are U.S.A.
 Track & Field-certified, perfect for ambitious athletes looking for a challenge.
-There is also the option to walk the 5K route.
-This is a family-friendly event, with a special Kids’ Course for the little sprinters ages 3 to 8 years old.
+This is a family-friendly event, with a special Kids’ Course for little sprinters ages 3 to 8 years old.
 This fun and unique obstacle course is built to get children running, climbing, and crawling.

 Both the 5K and 10K routes take participants on a picturesque run winding through and around the zoo.
 The course offers stunning views of Lake Michigan and the city’s skyline, plus protected natural areas and a variety of animal habitats throughout Lincoln Park Zoo.
-Professional photography will be taken of all participants during the race.
+Professional photos are taken of all participants during the race, and the complimentary images can be downloaded after the race.

-New this year, every Run for the Zoo registrant will receive a unique medal along with the annual race shirt and other post-race goodies.
+Every Run for the Zoo registrant will receive a unique medal along with post-race goodies and the annual race shirt—perfect for showing off your commitment to animal care and conservation the next time you hit the running trail!
 Runners are welcome to stay after the race for a fun and inclusive celebration.

-Race options vary in price, with the 5K run/walk starting at $42.49, the 10K run starting at $47.49, the Wildlife Warrior combined 5K and 10K starting at $89.90, and the Kids’ Course starting at $24.99.
+Race options vary in price, with the 5K run/walk starting at $52.99, the 10K run starting at $57.99, the Wildlife Warrior combined 5K and 10K starting at $110.98, and the Kids’ Course starting at $29.99.
 Participants have the option to sign up for a virtual 5K or 10K as well.
-Lincoln Park Zoo members receive a 10% off when registering.
+Lincoln Park Zoo members receive a 20% on the 5K and 10K packages.
 Not a member?
 Visit lpzoo.org/membership.

 About Lincoln Park Zoo